The following texts are cited in or inform the materials throughout this website.

 Frontiers in Rural Queer Studies.
 Mary Gray, Colin Johnson, Brian Gilley, Eds.
 New York: NYU Press.
 Pages 244-65.

 Thomsen, Carly.
-Forthcoming.
+2019.
 “Matthew Shepard, Hate Crimes Legislation, and Queer Rurality.”
 Twenty Years of Memorializing:

 Warner, Michael.
 “Sex in Public .”
 Intimacy, by Lauren Berlant, University of Chicago Press, 2000.